Urinary tract infections aren’t life-threatening, but they can be excruciatingly painful and debilitating.

 The range of what these DIY health care apps can do is mind-boggling, and even more complex tests are on the way.
 Phone apps can now monitor sleep quality to detect sleep apnea, blood pressure, weight and temperature.
 In the future, rapid diagnostic tests for infectious diseases, like flu, Dengue or Zika, and urinalysis will become common.

-“There is virtually no limit to the kinds of testing that can be done using a smartphone,” says Dr. John Halamka, Chief Information Officer of the Beth Israel Deaconess Medical Center in Boston.
+“There is virtually no limit to the kinds of testing that can be done using a smartphone,” says Dr. John Halamka, Executive Director of the Health Technology Exploration Center at Beth Israel Lahey Health.
 “No one wants to drive to a clinician’s office or lab if that same quality testing can be achieved at a lower cost without leaving home.”

 SkinVision’s skin cancer screening tool, for instance, can tell if a suspicious mole is cancerous.
 Users take three photos, which are then run through the app’s algorithm that compares their lesions with more than three million pictures, evaluating such elements as asymmetry, color, and shape, and spits out an assessment within thirty seconds.
-If the moles or rashes trigger a red flag, an in-house dermatologist provides a free review, and the app will nag users to see their doctor.
+A team of in-house experts provide a review regardless of whether the mole is high or low risk, and the app encourages users to see their doctors.
 The Dutch-based company’s app has been used by more than a million people globally in the EU, and in New Zealand and Australia, where skin cancer is rampant and early detection can save lives.
 The company has plans to enter the U.S. market, according to a spokesperson.

 Apps like Instant Heart Rate analyze blood flow, which can indicate whether your heart is functioning normally, while uChek examines urine samples for up to 10 markers for conditions like diabetes and urinary tract infections.
 Some behavioral apps even have sensors that can spot suicide risks if users are less active, indicating they may be suffering from a bout of the blues.